Illumina/hap.py/doc/happy.md

 * partial credit matching allows a more fine-grained assessment of precision.
-* when indels have different representations, vcfeval outputs these as separate records, whereas xcmp normalizes them.
+* when indels have different representations, vcfeval outputs these as separate records, whereas xcmp normalizes them to be in the same VCF row if possible.
+  *NOTE: this is work in progress and based on a development version of vcfeval**

 |        | *SNP*                      | *INDEL*                      |
 |:------:|:--------------------------:|:----------------------------:|